Buckwheat Chocolate Chip Cookies

 These gluten-free Buckwheat Chocolate Chip Cookies use 100% buckwheat flour, for a nutritional blast of earthy goodness that is over-the-top when paired with dark chocolate and a touch of flaky sea salt.

 Thyroid Thrivers, I've been keeping these from you.
-These Buckwheat Chocolate Chip Cookies are SO good, but I have to confess that they’ve been hiding in my personal recipe binder for years.
-I’ve made them several times for my family but I’ve been hesitant to share them.
-Not because I want you to miss out, obviously, but because at Hypothyroid Chef I try NOT to post recipes that contain dairy or refined sugar, and this recipe uses real butter and brown sugar.
+They’ve been hiding in my personal recipe binder for years.
+I’ve made them several times for my family, but I’ve been hesitant to share them here because at Hypothyroid Chef, I try not to post recipes that contain dairy or refined sugar, and this recipe uses real butter and brown sugar.

 Here’s why I decided to break the rules and post these:

 - Because it’s hard to find gluten-free baked goods that the whole family enjoys, and my family begs me to make these.

 - Because I know plenty of you out there eat dairy and don’t have a problem with real butter.

 - Because so many people are allergic to tree nuts (including my son), which makes nut-flour-based cookie recipes a no-go.

 - Because buckwheat is an incredibly nutrient-dense ingredient, and it’s the primary ingredient in these cookies.

 Funny story: this is not a Hypothyroid Chef original recipe.

 Years ago, I picked up a free recipe card at my local natural grocery store after tasting a freshly-baked sample of these cookies and having my socks blown off.
 There was no author listed on the card.
 I like to give recipe credit where credit is due, so I donned my detective hat and searched online…to no avail.